 It’s standard procedure to be given anti-biotic as a preventative measure before or during and sometimes after surgery.
 Anti-biotic kill both pathogenic and beneficial bacteria in our GUTS.
 The problem with this is that since 75-80% of natural immunity resides in our GUTS, this actually reduces our natural protective barrier.

-There are foods rich in probiotics you can eat to help keep your GUT integrity strong and also guard against leaky GUT.
+There are foods rich in probiotics and digestive enzymes you can eat to help keep your GUT integrity strong and also guard against leaky GUT.
 Some of these include:

 - Kefir (both dairy and water)